getporter/porter/docs/content/blog/using-docker-in-bundles.md

 ### Require Docker

 The user running the bundle, and Porter, needs to know that this bundle requires the local Docker daemon connected to the bundle.
-We have added a new section to porter.yaml for required extensions, and defined a new prototype extension that says that the bundle [requires access to a Docker daemon](https://porter.sh/author-bundles/#docker):
+You need to a new section to porter.yaml for required extensions, and defined a new prototype extension that says that the bundle [requires access to a Docker daemon](https://porter.sh/author-bundles/#docker):